FourThievesVinegar/solderless-microlab/docs/assembly-temperature-exchangers-unit.md

 ### MicroLab Connector Tubing
 <a name="tubes"></a>

 Both the Heating and Cooling Units will need two pieces 16 inch tubing and 1 piece of 8 inch tubing to connect them to MicroLab during operation.

 * Take the silicone tubing (TC-ST7) and cut four pieces to be 16 inches (16") long.
-* Cut two pieces to be 8 inches (8") long to the desired length, approximately 12 inches.
+* Cut two pieces to be 8 inches (8") long.
-* These have worked for us so far.
+* These lengths have worked for us so far.
 You may find different lengths works better for you and we'd love to hear what works.